-NATO chief fears Ukraine war could widen into wider conflict
+NATO chief fears Ukraine war could become a wider conflict

 In the Kharkiv region of northeastern Ukraine, Gov. Oleh Syniehubov said three civilians were wounded by Russian shelling, with one later dying.

-Associated Press writer Jan M. Olsen in Copenhagen, Denmark contributed.
+Associated Press writer Jan M. Olsen in Copenhagen, Denmark, and Jill Lawless in London contributed.

 —-